-This process works surprisingly quick.
+This process works surprisingly quickly.
 If you have all the information that we need, it can usually be completed in about two weeks.
 This can be a significant issue if you are trying to sell real estate.

 A succession under administration happens in stages.
 If the decedent had a will, the first step is usually to "probate" the testament.
-That means that the that the judge looks at the testament to determine that it is in valid form to be a testament.
+That means that the judge looks at the testament to determine that it is in valid form to be a testament.

 If the testament names an executor, the judge will also appoint that person to be executor.
 If the testament does not name an executor, the judge will appoint someone.
 If the decedent didn't have a testament, the judge will appoint someone to serve as administrator.